djpapzin/DJ-Papzin-Portfolio/portfolio-roadmap.md

 - Re-order the ribbon according to the order of the title
 - Make the web browsing MCP to be headless because every time it runs, it opens a browser but doesn't close it
 - WhatsApp assistant screenshot demo not working
+- Banner image overlay inconsistency: greys out on hover and has inconsistent behavior when scrolling
 - Missing images in assets folder:
   - ai-assistant-whatsapp.jpg
   - stability-ai-drying.jpg